evanberkowitz/metaq/README.md

 Simply `git clone` into any directory that is readable and writable from the supercomputing nodes.

+`cd` into that directory and run `x/install`.
+It will ask you for the full path to the directory you are in and what batch scheduler you are using.

 You can perform a bare-bones test from the `METAQ` directory by running `x/demo.sh`.

 Job scripts have some `/full/path/to/metaq`s that need to actually point to the `METAQ` directory.
+This substitution is made by the x/install script.
+But, you could do it manually too.
 Some accessories also point to the METAQ directory and need a simple path substitution:

 - [ ] x/report
 - [ ] x/reset